Residential -

 Stevens says the first and best place to start is by assessing your finances, so that you can work out exactly what kind of property is within your reach.

-“The first milestone is to work through your budget, working with a financial advisor and even booking a call with one of our Slice advisors.”
+“The first milestone is to work through your budget, working with a financial advisor.”
+You can learn more by speaking to a financial advisor at Vega.

 Getting a clear picture of what you can afford means you can be targeted and realistic in the search for your new home.